 Scopelophila cataractae is found in some sites including the zinc factory in Budel-Dorplein in South Brabant, where the species was first found in 1985, and in all sorts of places in the area where slag from this factory was used for paving.
 Samples of the pieces in areas around is known to be increasing fast.

-The decline has to do with the eutrophication of sparse vegetation and the fact that the German sand beetle cannot spread over large distances The habitat of the sand-beetle beetle on the factory site is threatened by the growth of the bare soil.
+The decline has to do with the eutrophication of sparse vegetation and the fact that the German sand beetle cannot spread over large distances The habitat of the sand-beetle beetle on the factory site is threatened by the plant growth of the bare soil.
 Vegetation there grows slowly but still something started to happen about this.
-In parts of the terrain that are no longer a suitable habitat, the vegetation has been removed in a number of places this spring and shallow teasing has been applied in other places.
+In parts of the terrain that are no longer a suitable habitat, the vegetation has been removed in a number of places this spring and shallow teasing has been applied in other places making place for the beetle to live.